Michael4real-ux/Fullstack-Aws-Amplify-App/README.md

 ## FULLSTACK APP WITH AWS SERVERLESS(AMPLIFY)

 This unique app is a fullstack Aws application.
-The app shows the implementation and how to build a fullstack application using AWS Serverless.
+The app shows the implementation on how to build a fullstack application using AWS Serverless.

 ## TOOLS